CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-1-from-scratch.md

 - Examine the successful `200` response with `C-3PO`'s details in the response body payload.

   ![APIM Developer Portal Star Wars Try It](media/08.png)

+### Summary
+    In this task, you added the Star Wars API to Azure API Management and configured two operations:

+      1)Get People: This operation retrieves a list of people from the Star Wars API.

+      2)Get People By Id: This operation retrieves detailed information about a specific person from the Star Wars API based on their ID.

+- Now, click on Next from the lower right corner to move on to the next page.